 Staying mentally healthy

-Your emotional and mental wellbeing is important.
-It's normal to feel anxious or stressed about COVID-19, or you may feel lonely when you're self-isolating.
+As we unite to recover from the effects of COVID-19, our emotional and mental wellbeing is important.
+It's normal to feel anxious or stressed in times of difficulty.
 However, there are lots of things you can do to feel better.

 Top ways to look after your mental wellbeing

-While there are things that we can’t control now, there are things we can do to boost our mental wellbeing and that of your loved ones.
+There are a number of things we can all do to boost our mental wellbeing and that of our loved ones.

 This is important for our wellbeing and helps to make us feel safer, less stressed and less anxious.
-We can support each other to get through this.
-While we are limiting social contact to contain the spread of COVID-19, there are still lots of ways we can connect.
+We can support each other through the recovery, by keeping the connections and close ties to others that we forged during the COVID-19 pandemic.

 Acknowledge your feelings

-It’s completely normal to feel overwhelmed, stressed, anxious, worried or scared in the current situation.
+It’s completely normal to feel overwhelmed, stressed, anxious, worried or scared.
 Allow yourself time to notice and express what you’re feeling.
 This could be by writing thoughts and feelings down in a journal, talking to others, doing something creative or practising meditation.
 Talk with people you trust about your concerns and how you’re feeling.
 Reach out to others.

 Stick to routines where possible

-Try to go to sleep and wake up at the same time, eat at regular times, shower, change your clothes, have regular e-meetings with colleagues or virtual coffee dates with friends and do your chores.
+Try to go to sleep and wake up at the same time, eat at regular times, shower, change your clothes, see others regularly, either virtually or in person, and do your chores.
 Meditating and exercising can help you to relax and have a positive impact on your thoughts.
 Try not to increase unhealthy habits like comfort eating, drinking, smoking or vaping.